C-H-Simpson/UCL-HPC/README.md

 ####2.
 To get the EnergyPlus source code off GitHub you will need to:

 	export GIT_SSL_NO_VERIFY=true
+	#make a software directory where your softwaer will be stored
+	mkdir Software
+	cd Software
 	git clone https://github.com/NREL/EnergyPlus
 	cd EnergyPlus